Understanding why your number is displaying as Spam:

 Groove registers all of our Dialer customer’s phone numbers with Twilio’s SHAKEN/STIR Trusted Calling upon onboarding to the Dialer.

 Register your Phone Numbers with the Free Call Registry (FCR)

 Ultimately, terminating call carriers seem to play the biggest role in whether calls are labeled as spam or not.
 One proactive or reactive step to decrease the chances one’s phone number surfaces with a spam label is to register one’s numbers directly with terminating call carriers.

 There are three main cellular network providers in the United States.

 These three providers created Free Call Registry (FCR), https://freecallerregistry.com/fcr/, as a one-stop shop where people can register their numbers to all three carriers at once.
 Similar to setting up a SHAKEN/STIR, this process serves to validate to carriers the identity of the caller and the caller’s right to use the phone number.

-Please reach out to email@example.com with the phone numbers you would like us to register with the FCR on your behalf.
+Please reach out to firstname.lastname@example.org to request a CSV list of the active phone numbers that you would like to submit to the FCR.

 Final Note on Avoiding Numbers Displaying as Spam

 The steps outlined above can boost phone number(s) immunity to being flagged as spam algorithmically; however, if there is heavy incidence of those same phone number(s) being manually reported as spam by call recipients, these numbers are still liable to receive spam labels again in the future.
 Thus it is vital that users are adhering to appropriate calling behavior and not engaging in spam-like behavior.